-5.2 Measuring Link Durations and Path Durations
+B. Measuring Link Durations and Path Durations at Connectivity Graph Level

-For the purpose of measuring the link and path duration distributions, the transmission range R of the mobile nodes is set to 250 m.
-Then, the link and path durations at the connectivity graph level are measured using our trace analyzer program.
-Given a mobility trace file, this program analyzes the link and path durations.
-This analysis might get complicated due to node mobility.
+For the purpose of measuring the link and path duration distributions, we use the following values for the transmission range R of the mobile nodes: 50, 100, 150, 200 and 250m.
+Across all these values, the link and path durations at the connectivity graph level are measured using our mobility trace analyzer program.
+Given a mobility trace file, this program calculates the link and path durations between mobile nodes based on their location information.
+This calculation might get complicated due to node mobility.
 A common way to simplify the procedure is to take a series of "snapshots" of the network connectivity graph during the simulations.
 For each snapshot, the connectivity graph can be considered static and analyzed.
-Our mobility scenarios have a granularity of one second i.e. during the time interval [t,t+1], the connectivity graph does not change.
-Hence, we take a snapshot of the connectivity graph once every second.
+In our study, we take a snapshot once every second.
 Once the snapshot of the network connectivity graph is taken, the link and path durations can be readily measured as follows:

-- 1. Link Durations: The status of a link between every pair of nodes within the transmission range of each other is monitored during the simulation.
+- Link Durations at Connectivity Graph Level: The status of a link between every pair of nodes within the transmission range of each other is monitored during the simulation.
 The link duration is calculated as the interval between the time when the link is created and time when it breaks.
 This is done for every link that comes into existence during the simulation.
 The different link durations are then sorted into bins of 1 sec, 2 sec ...
-900 sec (simulation time). - 2.
-Path Durations: The status of a path between every source - destination pair in the network is monitored.
+900 sec (simulation time). - 2) Path Durations at Connectivity Graph Level: The status of a path between every source destination pair in the network is monitored.
 The path duration is counted as the interval between the time when the path is set up and the time when the path is broken.
-However, there can be potentially exponential paths between any specific source - destination pair.
+However, there can be potentially exponential paths between any specific source destination pair.
 Analyzing the duration of all these paths might not be feasible.
-As a reasonable approximation, we define the path duration as the duration of the shortest path3.
-The shortest path between the source and the destination is computed by the Breadth First Search (BFS) algorithm [25].
+As an approximation, we define the path duration at connectivity graph level as the duration of the shortest path.
+The shortest path between the source and the destination is computed by the Breadth First Search(BFS) algorithm [24].
 The path duration is measured for all source-destination pairs in the network.
 The different path durations thus obtained are then sorted into bins of 1 sec, 2 sec ...
-900 sec (simulation time). - PDF estimation: After having sorted the samples of link and path durations into bins as mentioned above, we plot a histogram of these durations for the mobility scenarios mentioned in section 5.1.
-For link durations, we plot the histograms for the different mobility models and different maximum velocities V{max} for each model.
-For path durations, we plot the histograms visa-vis the number of hops h in the path for the various mobility models, various maximum velocities V{max} for each model.
-Having collected a large set of samples for link and path durations, we use the relative frequency approach (from standard probability theory) to estimate the PDFs of the link and path duration across the different mobility models used in our study [26].
-Once, the PDFs are determined, we compute the average link duration for the different mobility models and different values of V{max} .
-For computing the average path duration, we also vary the transmission range R. The different values of R used are 50, 100, 150, 200 and 250 m.
-We compute the average path duration for the different mobility models, different values of V{max} , different values of h and different values of R. This detailed statistical analysis of the path duration is used in section 7.
+900 sec (simulation time).